-Lehigh Valley's existing in-demand top ranked industry sectors by employment are Healthcare with 18.66 percent, Manufacturing 11 percent, Retail 10.4 percent, and Transportation and Warehousing 10.1 percent.
-The highest-ranked growth Industry Sector is Transportation and Warehousing with 76.8 percent employment growth from 2014 to 2019 with a 2.29 Location Quotient (LQ describes how concentrated an industry is within the Lehigh Valley, as compared to the concentration of that industry throughout the state).
-Other industries with notable LQs are Wood Products and Publishing 1.31 LQ, Healthcare 1.24 LQ, and Bio-Medical 1.20 LQ.
-Emerging industry sectors are Advanced Manufacturing at 14 percent growth and Bio-Medical at 13 percent.
+Lehigh Valley's existing top ranked industry sectors by employment are Healthcare with at 19.2% of total employment, Transportation and Warehousing at 11.9%, Manufacturing 11.3%, and Retail at 10.3%.

+The Transportation and Warehousing sector has seen the largest growth trajectory in the last 5 years, growing 30.7% from 2017 to 2021 with a 2.06 Location Quotient (LQ describes how concentrated an industry is within the Lehigh Valley, as compared to the concentration of that industry throughout the state).
+Other industries with notable LQs are Administrative and Waste Services at a LQ of 1.25, Manufacturing with an LQ of 1.17, and Healthcare with an LQ of 1.04.

-Lehigh Valley's emerging industry subsectors with the fastest growth, as a percent of Employment Change, are Healthcare subsectors including: Home Healthcare services 41.9 percent growth, Outpatient Care Centers 26.9 percent, and Community Care for the Elderly 25.4 percent.
-The top ranked subsector that will experience the fastest growth by volume change of employment is Warehousing and Storage with 2,780 more jobs by 2028.
+Lehigh Valley's industry subsectors with the fastest growth, as a percent of Employment Change, are: Other Amusement & Recreation industries at 41.4%, Other Schools & Instruction at 39.7%, and Medical & Diagnostic Laboratories at 30.4%.
+The top ranked subsector that will experience the fastest growth by volume change of employment is General Medical & Surgical Hospitals with 3,360 more jobs by 2030.